Gabriella439/post-rfc/voice-feminization.md

 You would think that this advice is obvious but I have met people trying to feminize their voice that don't do this.

-You will actually need up two types of recording apps, which brings us to the next two points:
+You will actually need two types of recording apps, which brings us to the next two points:

 ### Get an app for short-term recordings